zhiz-m/gba_rust/README.md

 # gba_rust

 ## Pre-requisites:
 This emulator requires a copy of the GBA bios.
 It shouldn't be hard to find online, but for legal reasons it can't be included in this repo.
-Create an environment variable named `GBA_RUST_BIOS` with a path to the bios file.
+Place the BIOS file at `extern/GBA/gba_bios.bin`.

 ## How to run: